Core Services Layer

 EventKit.framework) provides an interface for accessing calendar events on a user’s device.
-You can use this framework to get existing events and add new events to the user’s calendar.
-Calendar events can include alarms that you can configure with rules for when they should be delivered.
+You can use this framework to do the following:

 For more information about the classes and methods of this framework, see Event Kit Framework Reference.
 See also “Event Kit UI Framework.”

 Foundation.framework) provides Objective-C wrappers to many of the features found in the Core Foundation framework, which is described in “Core Foundation Framework.”
 The Foundation framework provides support for the following features:

 Collection data types (arrays, sets, and so on)

 Threads and run loops